Richard and Frances

 They are parents of two girls, now grown.

-The older daughter, Kimberly, lives in Hickory, NC with her
+The older daughter, Kimberly, lives in Cookville, TN with

 Jennie, their younger daughter, lives in Cave Springs, AR with